idokatzav/KNN-Classifier/README.md

 <br>
 <br>
 **The client:** The client's workflow is too, fairly simple.
-First, the client creates a socket and connects to the server.
+First, the client creates a m_socket and connects to the server.
 Then, client reads the unclassified data from the provided path, and sends it to the server.
 Finally, the client receives the classifications from the server and writes them to the provide